A Modal Decomposition Approach to Topological Wave Propagation: Modal decomposition of propagating topological wave

 The modal solution may be employed to construct a reduced order solution, $\hat{\bm{u}}$, which is taken as the sum of the leading $\hat{n}$ modal coefficients computed at $t = T$,

-The system~\eqref{EQ:reconstruction} may provide critical insights into the modal dynamics at play during topological wave propagation.
-While the entirety of the modal basis is required to \textit{perfectly} capture the wave propagation in the entire spatio-temporal domain (assuming that $q_i\neq 0 \ \forall i$), accurate estimations of the wave transmission can be described by fewer eigenmodes.
+The truncated solutions of Eq~\eqref{EQ:reconstruction} may provide critical insights into the modal dynamics at play during topological wave propagation.
+While the entirety of the modal basis is required to \textit{perfectly} capture the wave propagation in the entire spatio-temporal domain (assuming that $q_i\neq 0 \ \forall i$), accurate estimations of the localized topological wave transmission can be described by fewer eigenmodes.

-To explore the number of modes required to adequately reconstruct the system propagating topological wave, the modes are rank ordered with respect to the energy associated with each mode ($\frac{1}{2}\omega_i^2C_i^2$).
-Fig~\ref{FIG:modal_decomp}(b) depicts the complete analytic modal solution ($\hat{\bm{u}}_{\hat{n} = N}$), while Fig~\ref{FIG:modal_decomp}(c) depicts th the truncated solution~\eqref{EQ:reconstruction} using $\hat{n}= 10$ for a 24$\times$24 dimensional lattice of configuration 2 (z-shape).
-The difference between the complete solution (1,152 modes) and the reduced order solution of 10 modes is given in Fig~\ref{FIG:modal_decomp}(d) where it is seen that the error of the truncated solution is on the order of 10\%.
-Remarkably, this is achieved using only 1\% of the modal basis demonstrating that the topological wave is comprised of a narrow subset of the modal space.
-This is contradictory to typical wave travel in mechanical domains whereby many modes are required to construct traveling wave solutions, and it is exclusively due to the symmetries (degeneracies) of the 2D periodic lattice system.